Byron/google-apis-rs/gen/cloudtrace1/README.md

 This file was generated automatically from 'src/mako/api/README.md.mako' DO NOT EDIT !
 -->
-The `google-cloudtrace1` library allows access to all features of the *Google cloudtrace* service.
+The `google-cloudtrace1` library allows access to all features of the *Google Cloud Trace* service.

-This documentation was generated from *cloudtrace* crate version *0.1.14+20151207*, where *20151207* is the exact revision of the *cloudtrace:v1* schema built by the [mako](http://www.makotemplates.org/) code generator *v0.1.14*.
+This documentation was generated from *Cloud Trace* crate version *0.1.14+20160518*, where *20160518* is the exact revision of the *cloudtrace:v1* schema built by the [mako](http://www.makotemplates.org/) code generator *v0.1.14*.

-Everything else about the *cloudtrace* *v1* API can be found at the [official documentation site](https://cloud.google.com/tools/cloud-trace).
+Everything else about the *Cloud Trace* *v1* API can be found at the [official documentation site](https://cloud.google.com/tools/cloud-trace).
 # Features

-Handle the following *Resources* with ease from the central [hub](http://byron.github.io/google-apis-rs/google_cloudtrace1/struct.Cloudtrace.html) ...
+Handle the following *Resources* with ease from the central [hub](http://byron.github.io/google-apis-rs/google_cloudtrace1/struct.CloudTrace.html) ...

 * projects
  * [*patch traces*](http://byron.github.io/google-apis-rs/google_cloudtrace1/struct.ProjectPatchTraceCall.html), [*traces get*](http://byron.github.io/google-apis-rs/google_cloudtrace1/struct.ProjectTraceGetCall.html) and [*traces list*](http://byron.github.io/google-apis-rs/google_cloudtrace1/struct.ProjectTraceListCall.html)